-- South Island Prosperity Partnership (SIPP) SIPP is an alliance of over 70 public and private-sector partners in Greater Victoria, 11 local governments (including Saanich), nine First Nations, three post-secondary institutions, nine industry associations and non-profits, and more than 30 major employers.
-It offers services and programs in trade and investment, First Nations economic development, COVID recovery, ocean technologies and workforce development. - Destination Greater Victoria (DGV) DGV is a not-for-profit industry association responsible for the development and promotion of tourism in Greater Victoria.
-It works with Greater Victoria's tourism industry, while promoting and developing tourism throughout the area.
-Its major services include tourism marketing, product development, destination development, and workforce development. - Greater Victoria Sport Tourism Commission (GVSTC) GVSTC is a not-for-profit entity dedicated to increasing the quality and quantity of sport-related events and activities hosted in Greater Victoria.
-It undertakes sport tourism marketing, sporting event bidding and hosting support, funding support, VIP hosting, facility and venue promotion, and economic impact studies.
+- South Island Prosperity Partnership SIPP is an alliance of over 70 public and private-sector partners in Greater Victoria, 11 local governments (including Saanich), nine First Nations, three post-secondary institutions, nine industry associations and non-profits, and more than 30 major employers.
+It offers services and programs in trade and investment, First Nations economic development, COVID recovery, ocean technologies and workforce development. - Destination Greater Victoria a not-for-profit industry association responsible for the development and promotion of tourism in Greater Victoria.
+It works with Greater Victoria's tourism industry, promotes and develops tourism throughout the area.
+Its major operating areas include tourism marketing, product development, destination and infrastructure development, workforce development. - Greater Victoria Sport Tourism Commission a not-for-profit entity dedicated to increasing the quality and quantity of sport-related events and activities hosted in Greater Victoria.

-- Victoria Innovation,

-Advanced Technology and

-Entrepreneurship Council

-(VIATEC) VIATEC's mission is

-to cultivate the most cohesive

-tech community in the world by

-providing resources to tackle shared

-opportunities and challenges while

-boosting a sense of belonging

-and shaping our region.
-Services

-include regional and tech sector

-promotion, ecosystem networking,

-talent development, education and

-mentoring.

-- Vancouver Island Life Sciences

-Association (VILS) VILS

-is a volunteer non-profit that

-brings together the life-sciences

-community in Victoria and around

-the Island and connects it with the

-global life science community.

-Indigenous Prosperity Centre (IPC) - IPC is affiliated with SIPP, IPC providing Indigenous thought leadership toward economic reconciliation.
-The Victoria Native Friendship Centre (serving the urban Indigenous) and the BC Métis Federation are also potential partners.

-Chambers of Commerce - Both

-- the Greater Victoria and Saanich

-Peninsula chambers of commerce

-have members based in Saanich.

-Their common objective is to

-advance existing business, attract

-new economic opportunities,

-constructively influence public

-policy and governments in

-supporting a healthy free enterprise

-system and build value for their

-members.

-- Business Associations There are many business and industry associations such as the Urban Development Institute Capital Region, CSA Group and Family Business Association, that are potential partners for initiatives contemplated by the municipality which may affect member interests.
+- Undertakes sport tourism marketing, sporting event bidding and hosting support, funding support, VIP hosting, facility and venue promotion, economic impact studies. - Victoria Innovation, Advanced Technology and Entrepreneurship Council (VIATEC) - VIATEC's mission is to cultivate the most cohesive tech community in the world by providing resources to tackle shared opportunities and challenges while boosting a sense of belonging and shaping our region.
+Services include regional and tech sector promotion, ecosystem networking, talent development, education and mentoring. - Vancouver Island Life Sciences Association (VILS) a volunteer non-profit that brings together the life-sciences community in Victoria and around the Island and connects it with the global life science community. - Indigenous Prosperity Centre (IPC) affiliated with SIPP, IPC provides Indigenous thought leadership toward economic reconciliation.
+The Victoria Native Friendship Centre (serving the urban Indigenous) and the BC Métis Federation are also potential partners. - Chambers of Commerce both the Greater Victoria and Saanich Peninsula chambers of commerce have members based in Saanich.
+Their common objective is to advance existing business, attract new economic opportunities, constructively influence public policy and governments in supporting a healthy free enterprise system and build value for their members. - Business Associations there are numerous business and industry associations such as the Urban Development Institute Capital Region, CSA Group and Family Business Association, among others, that provide a regional perspective and are potential partners for initiatives that interact with member interests.

-4.4 Target sectors
+4.4 Target Sectors

 Saanich has assets, capacity and advantages that underlie its economic base with high levels of employment in a handful of key sectors, including government, health care, education, tourism and logistics.
 In the case of its hospitals and post-secondary institutions it possesses strategic economic assets only a select few communities can claim.
-At the same time, it has a significant constraint in a limited employment land base that hinders investment by industries that have land-intensive location requirements, for example, large laydown sites for construction products and services and greenfield manufacturing sites.
+At the same time, it has an irreversible constraint in a limited employment land base that hinders investment by industries that have land-intensive location requirements, for example, large laydown sites for construction products and services and greenfield manufacturing sites.
 Still, the District can mitigate its disadvantages with smarter and innovative land use and municipal services that enable it to attract investment in the job growth sectors of the future.